AaronAmberman/WPF.InternalDialogs/README.md

 - **MessageBoxInternalDialog**
     - This is a message box that is an internal dialog.
 - **ProgressInternalDialog**
-    - This class display a simple message with a progress bar.
+    - This class displays a simple message with a progress bar.

 ### Class Overviews